 The superior rectus muscle associates somewhat with the levator palpebrae superioris muscle; therefore, procedures targeted toward the superior rectus may also cause changes in the upper eyelid.
 When the superior rectus is resected, the palpebral fissure may narrow, and the eyelid may come forward.
 When the superior rectus muscle is recessed, the palpebral fissure may widen, and the eyelid may be pulled upward.

 The function of the superior rectus muscle can be assessed along with the other extraocular muscles during the clinical exam.
 The movement of the extraocular muscles can be assessed by having the patient look in nine directions starting with a primary gaze, followed by the secondary positions (up, down, left and right) and the tertiary positions (up and right, up and left, down and right, down and left).
 The clinician can test these positions by having the patient follow the clinician's finger trace a wide letter "H" in the air.
+The superior rectus muscle is isolated by asking the patient to elevate the eye in full abduction.

 Ocular alignment can be tested further using several methods, including cover tests, corneal light reflex, dissimilar image tests, and dissimilar target tests.
 Since many patients with extraocular muscle abnormalities are young children, the clinician may need to employ various clever means such as using toys or other objects to elicit the cooperation of the child.